 To fix this mistake you can learn about adding a WordPress post date here.

 48 | Writing Your Content Outside Of The WordPress Editor

 When you first start a WordPress blog, it can be tempted to write your posts in a familiar text editor like Word.
 Formatting generally doesn’t carry over well and can causes weird symbols to appear in your writing.
 Making it

 Try to work directly in the WordPress Classic or WordPress Gutenberg Editor as much as possible.
 Doing so will get you more familiar with it and save you from having to redo formatting.
 You will get faster at using it and you will save a heap of time in the process.

 It will even help with preventing lost work if you suddenly lose power.
 As WordPress automatically saves revisions of your work.
 Just make sure to limit your revisions as you don’t really need more than 3 per post.
 This will help prevent

 The Classic Editor is similar to Word in a way.
 But the WordPress Gutenberg Editor will be the main Editor going forward.
-Whilst it isn’t in the core yet.
-It aims to make things even easier.
+Whilst you can still use the Classic editor, it won’t be there forever.

 49 | Not Renaming Your Uncategorized Category